Sandro-Chopikashvili/Automated-Classification-Pipeline-with-Hyperparameter-Tuning/README.md

-# Automated Classification Pipeline with Hyperparameter Tuning
+# Automated Binary Classification Pipeline with Hyperparameter Tuning

 This project contains a Python function to build, tune, and evaluate classification models automatically on any tabular dataset.